Why Howard Schultz's Independent Bid For President Is A Radical Idea

 Schultz said he wants nothing more than for Trump to be defeated, but he fears Democrats will nominate someone too far to the left.

-"If there is a choice between President Trump and a progressive, liberal-minded person on the Democratic side, it would kill me to see President Trump be re-elected," Schultz, a "lifelong Democrat," added in his interview on NPR.
+"If there is a choice between President Trump and a progressive, liberal-minded person on the Democratic side, it would kill me to see President Trump be re-elected," Schultz, a "lifelong Democrat," said in his interview on NPR.
 "And I believe that's what would take place."

 Schultz is afraid Democrats will nominate someone radical, but what he's proposing, of course, is pretty radical, too.
 There are lots of hurdles to an independent bid for the president.
 And there are reasons why George Washington, the country's first president, was the first and only "independent" to serve as president.